✅ Key Takeaways

 Is it okay if my retatrutide powder is slightly yellow before reconstitution?

 Yes.
-Retatrutide and many other research peptides have a naturally off-white to pale yellow appearance in lyophilized form.
+Retatrutide and many other peptides have a naturally off-white to pale yellow appearance in lyophilized form.
 A slightly yellow-tinted solution after reconstitution is also normal.
 Bright orange, brown, or deeply discolored powder may indicate degradation — contact your supplier if you're uncertain.

 What happens if I accidentally shake the vial?